Great American Reset Explained: Big Data

-Big data is large data sets collected from digital and traditional sources.
-This is information like my Apple Watch sleep stats, my Google Maps route to work, my Netflix viewing history and so on.
+This is all different types of information such as Apple Watch sleep stats, Google Maps routes, Netflix viewing history and so on.

 These sets are used to identify trends and patterns.

 This information is then used by a company to improve what it knows about a customer’s wants and needs so it can make sound decisions based on that data.